-Large areas of farmland were once again left underwater in January as swollen rivers and watercourses burst their banks, highlighting the impact that flooding and poor drainage can have on UK farms.
+Large areas of farmland were recently left underwater as swollen rivers and watercourses burst their banks, highlighting the impact that flooding and poor drainage can have on UK farms.
 But what is causing it to happen and what can farmers do to prevent it?

 Here are some of the main causes:

 Since 1998, the UK has seen seven of its 10 wettest years on record.
 With winters forecast to become warmer and up to 30% wetter as a direct result of climate change, this is only set to get worse.

 To manage the impact of this, farmers will need to adapt their practices in the coming years in order to ensure they can continue to produce profitable yields.
 Whether that’s changing the type of crops they grow or the techniques they use to grow them or embracing new technologies.
 What is certain though is that they will need to become even more innovative!

 The UK population has doubled since the start of the 1900s and as urban developments have grown, rainfall has been met with greater and greater areas of impermeable hard surfaces.
 During extreme periods of wet weather, this is exasperated as drainage systems can become overwhelmed, leading to the flooding of local farmland.

 The NFU is currently calling for an integrated strategy that encourages the capture and storage of water when it is in surplus following flooding and wet weather events.
 This could then be used in agricultural production during times of hot and dry weather.
 The new Agriculture Bill is also likely to reward farmers for using their land for flood management purposes, although the details of this are currently unclear.

 With the government set to invest heavily in infrastructure projects in the coming years, this could cause drainage issues for UK farms.
 For example, new roadways, railways or housing developments that run through farmland.
 Farmland drainage is a specialist area and it’s vital that the right type of system is installed to prevent future flooding problems.